tk-notes/lucas-meier-blog/content/posts/2021/07/quantum_computing_analogies/index.md

 The classical computing approach to finding the chest is to use a stick to prod the pond at different locations, until you end up hitting the chest.
+You'll have to do a lot of prodding.
+Essentially, you'll need to prod every region of the pound.

 {{<img "2.png">}}

 The quantum computing approach is to throw a stone in the pond, and then observe how the ripples behave.
 The chest will cause a perturbation in the ripples, revealing its location.
+Unlike with the prodding approach, you only need to perform a single action to find the answer to your problem.

 {{<img "3.png">}}